Global well-posedness and exponential decay of 2D nonhomogeneous Navier-Stokes and magnetohydrodynamic equations with density-dependent viscosity and vacuum: Introduction

 \end{theorem}

-\begin{remark} The conclusion in Theorem \ref{thm1.1} is somewhat surprising since the smallness condition \eqref{C} is independent of the initial magnetic field explicitly and just the same as that of nonhomogeneous Navier-Stokes equations (\cite{HW2014}), which is in sharp contrast to the recent works \cite{L2019,L2018,L20212,Z2020}, where the authors considered global strong solution to the nonhomogeneous magnetohydrodynamic equations with density-dependent viscosity with the help of small initial magnetic field in some sense. \end{remark}
+\begin{remark} The conclusion in Theorem \ref{thm1.1} is somewhat surprising since the smallness condition \eqref{C} is independent of the initial magnetic field explicitly and just the same as that of nonhomogeneous Navier-Stokes equations (see \cite{HW2014}), which is in sharp contrast to the recent works \cite{L2019,L2018,L20212,Z2020}, where the authors considered global strong solution to the nonhomogeneous magnetohydrodynamic equations with density-dependent viscosity involving small initial magnetic field in some sense. \end{remark}

-\begin{remark} For our case that the viscosity $\mu(\rho)$ depends on $\rho$, in order to bound the $L^2$-norm of the gradients of the velocity and magnetic field, we need the smallness condition on the $L^q$-norm of the gradient of the viscosity (see Lemma \ref{lem33}).
+\begin{remark} Since the viscosity $\mu(\rho)$ depends on $\rho$, in order to bound the $L^2$-norm of the gradients of the velocity and magnetic field, we need the smallness condition on the $L^q$-norm of the gradient of the viscosity (see Lemma \ref{lem33}).
 In the special case that $\mu$ is a positive constant, it is clear that \eqref{C} holds true.
-Hence Theorem \ref{thm1.1} implies that for any given (large) initial data $(\rho_0,\mathbf{u}_0)$ satisfying \eqref{A}, there exists a unique global strong solution to the problem \eqref{1.1}--\eqref{1.3} with constant viscosity $\mu$. \end{remark}
+Hence, Theorem \ref{thm1.1} implies that for any given (large) initial data $(\rho_0,\mathbf{u}_0,\mathbf{b}_0)$ satisfying \eqref{A}, there exists a unique global strong solution to the problem \eqref{1.1}--\eqref{1.3} with constant viscosity $\mu$ (see \cite{Z2021}). \end{remark}

-We now make some comments on the key ingredients of the proof of Theorem \ref{thm1.1}.
-The local existence and uniqueness of strong solutions to the problem \eqref{1.1}--\eqref{1.3} follows from \cite{S2018} (see Lemma \ref{lem20}).
-Thus our efforts are devoted to establishing global a priori estimates on solutions in suitable higher-order norms.
-We will adapt some basic idea used in Huang and Wang \cite{HW2014}, where they investigated the global existence of strong solutions to the 2D nonhomogeneous Navier-Stokes equations with density-dependent viscosity and vacuum.
-However, compared with \cite{HW2014}, the proof of Theorem \ref{thm1.1} is much more involved due to the strong coupling between the velocity and the magnetic field and the absence of the compatibility condition \eqref{LHY}.
-Consequently, some new ideas are needed to overcome these difficulties.